Measuring collective diffusion properties by counting particles in boxes: Discussion and Conclusion

 We anticipate that our method could shed light on the effect of hydrodynamic interactions in colloidal suspensions, in particular for quasi 2D suspensions near walls, which occur quite commonly in soft matter systems.
 Previous theoretical and experimental investigations of quasi 2D geometries have suggested that long-range correlations between particles can enhance collective motion dramatically, resulting in a divergence of $D(k)$ at large wavelengths~\cite{lin1995experimental,lin2014divergence,bleibel2014hydrodynamic,bleibel20153d,pelaez2018hydrodynamic,falck2004influence,nagele_dynamic_2002,pesche2000stokesian}.
 This is at odds with bulk 3D systems, where hydrodynamic interactions reduce the value of $\Dcoll$~\cite{qiu1990hydrodynamic, segre1995experimental, bleibel20153d}.
-Interestingly, we find in our experimental data that a divergence on $D(k)$ is linked to edge effects, and thus potential effects of hydrodynamic interactions are hidden.
-In contrast, on experimental data, we appear to reach a plateau in $D(L)$ with our Countoscope approach, at least over a certain range of length scales.
-Our experimental data suggests a limiting $\Dcoll$ which is only slightly higher than the one described by simulations or theory without hydrodynamic interactions.
-Beyond this artefact divergence, which could also be at play in previous works, discrepancies could originate from diverse physical factors.
+Interestingly, we find in our experimental data that a divergence on $D(k)$ can be linked to edge effects, and thus potential effects of hydrodynamic interactions are hidden.
+In contrast, on experimental data for $D(L)$, we find no evidence for a divergence, however the error bars in our data at large length scales are very large.
+Beyond the artefact divergence, which could also be at play in previous works, discrepancies could originate from diverse physical factors.
 At higher packing fractions, up to $\phi \simeq 0.6$, we expect hydrodynamic effects could be more important~\cite{mackay2024countoscope}.
 The geometry of our system consists of particles at a single wall as opposed to a fluid-fluid interface or between two closely-spaced walls~\cite{lin1995experimental,lin2014divergence,bleibel2014hydrodynamic,bleibel20153d,pelaez2018hydrodynamic,falck2004influence}, and geometry is known to significantly influence the range over which hydrodynamic interactions decay~\cite{hashemi2022computing,Liron1976}.
-The decay of hydrodynamic interactions could be a transient short-time effect, requiring further interpretation of $\Dcoll$ as a time-dependent property~\cite{panzuela2018solvent}.
-Generally, we stress that to obtain accurate quantification of collective properties, significant data sets are required, both in time and spatially: our experimental data sets are 100 times larger than the particle size, and more than 1000 times longer than the time to diffuse across a particle's diameter and only nearly capture $\Dcoll$.
-The counting recipe provides further tools to investigate collective phenomena, and understand the effects of hydrodynamic interactions in various geometries.
+The decay of hydrodynamic interactions could also be a transient short-time effect, requiring further interpretation of $\Dcoll$ as a time-dependent property~\cite{panzuela2018solvent}.
+In more complex cases such as these, it remains an open question to identify whether fluctuating counts are sensitive to short or long time collective properties.